-As the diagnostic investigation is ended the educational psychologist has to present his findings in writing.
-This report has to be composed so that persons from other disciplines such as medicine, physical therapy, teaching and others with intervention or helping strategies can proceed if this seems to be necessary.
-All of the information at the educational psychologist's disposal regarding this specific child and the unique educating he has participated in have to be included in this report.
+As the diagnostic investigation is ended the educational psychologist must present his findings in writing.
+This report must be composed so that persons from other disciplines such as medicine, physical therapy, teaching and others with intervention or helping strategies can proceed if this seems to be necessary.
+All the information at the educational psychologist's disposal regarding this specific child and the unique educating he has participated in have to be included in this report.